-BUS-225 Business Finance 3 (2-2) F
+BUS-225 Business Finance 3 (2-2 ) F

+Prerequisites: ACC-120

+Corequisites: None

+This source prov ides on overview of husing as financial management Emphasis is

 This course provides an overview of business financial management.
 Emphasis is placed on financial statement analysis, time value of money, management of cash flow, risk and return, and sources of financing.
 Upon completion, students should be able to interpret and apply the principles of financial management.
 (1997 SU)